kineticstoolkit/kineticstoolkit_doc/html/_sources/python_print.md

 ::::::{note}
-In section [](spyder_console.md), we learned that running a command already prints the result to the console.
+We already know that running a command prints its result to the console.
 However, it only prints the result of the last performed operation, while `print` explicitly prints something when it is called.

 :::::{grid}
 ::::{grid-item-card} Without `print`